omega8cc/boa/docs/MIGRATE-XMASS.md

 and an unreadable target keeps the freeze with explicit instructions (see the step table above).

-Source sites remain on 503 (`http-off.pid` in place).
-Every abort that happens after the web block prints the exact commands to restore service on the source, so follow the printed recipe rather than reconstructing it: clear the `http-off.pid` files, purge the nginx speed cache, reload nginx, remove the Solr deny file if Solr served from here, start cron, and un-park the five runners.
+An abort BEFORE the MySQL lock (the phase is still `syncing`) hands the source back by itself: the 503 gate comes down, cron and the runners return, Solr is re-enabled when the run had denied it, and no recipe is printed (see "Aborting or Starting Over").
+From the lock onward — phase `cutover`, a promoted target, or a park at `rename-failed` — the source stays on 503 (`http-off.pid` in place) and the tool prints the exact commands to restore service, so follow the printed recipe rather than reconstructing it: clear the `http-off.pid` files, purge the nginx speed cache, reload nginx, remove the Solr deny file if Solr served from here, start cron, and un-park the five runners.
 When the write freeze is still in place as the recipe prints (a post-promotion park), the recipe includes the thaw line and says when it is safe to use it: thaw only to abandon the cutover and keep the source as production — after the